gatsbyjs/gatsby/docs/blog/2017-10-03-smartive-goes-gatsby/index.md

 The result of our work using Gatsby is an outstanding [Google PageSpeed score](https://developers.google.com/speed/pagespeed/insights/?url=https://smartive.ch&tab=desktop) thanks to the built-in code splitting and cache handling mechanisms.
-If you’re interested in how [smartive.ch](https://smartive.ch/) is built you can have a look at our code [on GitHub](https://github.com/smartive/smartive.ch).
+If you're interested in how [smartive.ch](https://smartive.ch/) is built you can have a look at our code [on GitHub](https://github.com/smartive/smartive.ch).